Dev-Davis/Dev-Davis/README.md

 - Continuously building my Full Stack Developement skills
 - ### Tuning myself, and growing more all around (Keeping positive energy)
 - I’m looking to collaborate on a Full Stack project with like minded developers
-- ### I am a hat collector, roller skater, music composer/engineer, web developer, creative
+- ### I am a hat collector, roller skater, music composer/engineer, web developer, and creative

-- Ask me about roller skating, most things 90's related,
+- Ask me about roller skating, and/or most things 90's related (Especially Nickelodeon),
-- ### 📫 How to reach me: ... sean.d.davis86@gmail.com
+- ### 📫 How to reach me: ... sean.dev.davis@gmail.com

 <!-- how you leave comments in the README -->